 Break for the day

-Meet at the Effie Yeaw Nature Center, morning in the classroom, afternoon in the field
+Meet at the Tijuana Estuary Visitor Center, morning in the classroom, afternoon in the field

-Why mitigate and monitor – the basics: what drives requirements to mitigate and to monitor the mitigation, environmental regulations including CEQA
+Why mitigate and monitor – the basics: hat drives requirements to mitigate and to monitor the mitigation, environmental regulations including CEQA, agencies involved, EIRs/MDs

 Identifying the resource impacted: assessments conducted to satisfy various regulatory permits, types of impacts requiring mitigation